 Mashudu Sadike and Manyane Manyane

-Yesterday, the Pretoria News reported that more than 800 current and former employees of a company had been left high and dry after R300 million of their pension fund vanished.
+The Pretoria News reported last week that more than 800 current and former employees of the provincial government-owned bus company were counting their losses after R300m of their pension fund vanished.

-This comes after GNT had failed to pay its contributions to the pension fund administrators, or made short payments, for 17 years even though it had made monthly deductions from their salaries, in breach of the Pension Fund Act.
+GNT, which is a subsidiary company of the Limpopo Department of Economic Development and Tourism, failed to pay their contributions to pension fund administrators, or made short payments, for 17 years, even though it had made monthly deductions from employee salaries in breach of the Pension Fund Act (PFA).